THCRSS/thcrss.github.io/README.md

-# THCRSS-Test
-- A test website before updating the main website.

-- Not By AI.
+# Tsing Ho City Railway Simulation Studio Home Page
+- This is the homepage of Tsing Ho City Railway Simulation Studio.